Kaala Doriya

-Kala Doriya is a Pakistani romance comedy-drama television series that was first broadcast on Hum TV on 16 September 2022.
+Kala Doriya is a Pakistani romance comedy-drama television series that was first broadcast on Hum TV and PTV Home on 16 September 2022.
 Momina Duraid produced the show under the banner, MD Productions.
 It was written by Saima Akram Chaudhry and directed by Danish Nawaz.
-The series stars an ensemble of Sana Javed, Osman Khalid Butt, Nadia Afgan, Zainab Qayyum, Adla Khan, Shahzad Noor, Samina Ahmed, and Khalid Anam.
+The series stars an ensemble cast of Sana Javed, Osman Khalid Butt, Nadia Afgan, Zainab Qayyum, Adla Khan, Shahzad Noor, Samina Ahmed, and Khalid Anam.

 First announced in early 2021, the show got delayed due to the writer's other projects, mainly the Ramadan series.

 Plot

 Kaala Doriya revolves around the lives of Mahnoor and Asfand.
 There is no love between their families, and they are constantly fighting.
 They are students at the same college and have a habit of teasing each other.

 Asfand and Mahnoor's fight turned out to be an interesting bond that they developed between them.
 In the end, they eventually fall in love with each other.
 However, this news is shocking for their families since they cannot even comprehend the magnitude of this news.

 The love story angle is sure to capture everyone's attention.